 Merry Mushroom Wellington

-A great centrepiece for your Christmas dinner or your average sunday roast.
+A great vegan centrepiece for your Christmas dinner or a special treat for your every day sunday roast.

 - 2 Tbsp Olive oil